metablaster/ASM-Formatter/README.md

 For this reason only the following contributions are acceptable:

-- Implementation for other assemblers which should at a minimum support everything that is already supported by this project.
+- Implementation for other assemblers which should support everything that is already supported by this project.

 - Your implementation must be very basic and minimal because personal coding style preferences must not dictate how assembly formatter will work.

-- Support for more file encodings is the most wanted!
+- Support for more file encodings

+- Bugfixes and improvements of existing functionalities

-If you wish to do something unorthodox or if you believe some other feature might be useful then please open a new issue to discuss it first.
+If you wish to do something unorthodox or if you believe some new feature might be useful then please open a new issue to discuss it first.

 # Presentation